inkdropapp/docs/src/app/start-guide/what-is-markdown/page.md

 {% /snippet %}

 But if you're a programmer or diving into the tech world, you might often hear about "[GitHub-flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)" or GFM for short.
-This is a particular style of Markdown with some added features tailored specifically for the needs of developers:
+GFM is created by [GitHub](https://github.com/), the world's largest online software development platform, for its users to help them write better documentation and discuss technical topics more effectively.
+It supports the following additional features:

 - **Code Blocks**: With GFM, you can easily insert blocks of code by wrapping them with three backticks (\```).
 This not only differentiates the code from the rest of the text but also applies syntax highlighting based on the language of the code.
 - **Task Lists**: Easily track to-dos using checkboxes.
-- **Mermaid**: An amazing feature that lets you generate diagrams and flowcharts from text-based descriptions.
-This is particularly useful for jotting down complex ideas visually.
-- **Math Expressions**: For those in more technical or scientific fields, GFM's support for math notation can be a lifesaver, allowing for LaTeX-style mathematical expressions.

 For example: